-Following the implementation of the Markets in Financial Instruments Directive (MiFID) and in accordance with the provisions of the Financial Services and Activities and Regulated Markets Law of 2012: L144(I)/2007 and the Directive for the Authorisation and Operating Conditions of the Cyprus Investment Firms: DI144-2007-01 of 2012 (hereinafter collectively referred to as the “Law”), IQOption Europe Ltd (the “Company”) is required to establish and provide its clients and potential clients a Conflicts of Interest Policy (the “Policy”) and take all reasonable steps to implement effective procedures for the identification, prevention and management of conflicts of interest.
+Following the implementation of the Second Markets in Financial Instruments Directive (MiFID II) and in accordance with the provisions of the Financial Services and Activities and Regulated Markets Law L. 87(Ι)/2017 (hereinafter collectively referred to as the “Law”), IQOption Europe Ltd (the “Company”) is required to establish and provide its clients and potential clients a Conflicts of Interest Policy (the “Policy”) and take all reasonable steps to implement effective procedures for the identification, prevention and management of conflicts of interest.

 In this Policy, except where the context otherwise requires, the following terms shall have the following meaning:

-Inducements: shall mean incentives that persuade or lead someone to act in a particular way and/or make particular decisions.
+Inducements shall mean incentives (i.e a fee, commission or non-monetary benefit) that persuade or lead someone to act in a particular way and/or make particular decisions.

 The Policy sets out the Company’s procedures and clearly identifies circumstances which may give rise to conflicts of interest, where the Company cannot ensure, with reasonable confidence, that risk of damage to client interests will be prevented.